Connect with us

 Construction of the highway began in 2021.
 PHOTO | FILE

-The project, which has been underway since 2021, is being executed in phases, with the initial phase now over 35% complete, according to senior project officials.
+The project, which has been underway since 2021 and is being executed in phases, was previously on track, with December 2023 updates showing 35% completion of phase one.

 The 460 km highway, whose construction was to begin in 2016, faced delays due to various issues, among them a full re-design of the Tanzania segment.